jerkerolofsson/mcptest/README.md

 ### Benchmarking results in xunit results XML

 Details are added to the xunit results XML file, which can be used for further analysis, debugging or monitoring trends.

+> Note that `IChatClient` should be created with both instrumentation and functional calling enabled in order to record metrics.
+If you are not using the built-in `InstrumentationChatClientFactory` class to create a `IChatClient`, refer to that implementation to setup the `IChatClient` pipeline accordingly.

 ```xml
 <attachments>